Skip to content

 Quick Start Guide

 It is very simple to start using SynchDB to perform data replication from heterogeneous databases to PostgreSQL given that you have the correct connection information to your heterogeneous databases.
+Make sure you have already done the installation steps described here and prepared sample databases to test if you have not already.

-Install SynchDB Extension
+Create SynchDB Extension

 SynchDB extension requires pgcrypto to encrypt certain sensitive credential data.
 Please make sure it is installed prior to installing SynchDB.
 Alternatively, you can include CASCADE clause in CREATE EXTENSION to automatically install dependencies: